guinetn/basecamp/app/assets/books/code/dotfiles.md

 ## Why sharing dotfiles?

-You have customized files on your system, foe example:
+You have customized files on your system, for example:

 ~/.bashrc
 >find / -type f | grep '.bashrc'